mberz2/mberz2.github.io/README.md

 - 8/19/2021 - Added collapsable skill section that animates with "levels" of proficiency in various coding disciplines.
 Updated the look and feel, added some color and sectioning.

+- 8/19/2021 (2) - Added contact form functionality.
+It is barebones and simply calls to mail:to instead of using PHP which is not supported by Github static pages.

 ## Disclaimer

 💻